XRPLF/xrpl-dev-portal/www/websocket_api.md

 | result | Object | Object containing with the main contents of the response |
 | result.ledger_current_index | Unsigned Integer | Sequence number of the newly created 'current' ledger |

+# Managing Transactions #

+Transactions are the most important aspect of the Ripple Network.
+All business on the Ripple Network takes the form of transactions, which include not only payments, but also currency-exchange offers, account settings, and changes to the properties of the network itself (like adopting new features).

+Transactions are a tricky beast.
+After